 We provide educational guidance, vocational training guidance, marriage counselling and pregnancy counselling to children with type 1 diabetes.
 A major part of our activities are directed towards psychological and social rehabilitation of the patients and their families.
 We conduct outdoor camps, get-togethers, parent meetings, competitions and trips as part of our clinic activities.

-Additionally, we raise funds for needy patients from philanthropic donors, pharma companies (Novo Nordisk, Sanofi India Ltd etc.) and trusts (Mukul Madhav Foundation, Nityaasha foundation etc.)
+Additionally, we raise funds for needy patients from philanthropic donors and pharma companies.

 Our doctors and certified pump trainers have recently initiated an Insulin Pump Clinic, which offers detailed training on insulin pump for management of diabetes.

 Diabetes in Pregnancy Clinic

 Our clinic provides specialized and personalized care for pregnant women with type 1, type 2 and gestational diabetes.
 Our goal is to help pregnant women with diabetes to control their blood sugar levels and lower the risk of diabetes related complications, both for the mother and the baby.
 In last 25 years, we have treated over 1000 diabetic pregnancies.

 A diabetologist offers medical advice while our expert dieticians and educators offer extensive guidance on lifestyle management (diet and physical activity) and home monitoring of blood glucose.
 We also offer training on insulin pump for the blood sugar management of these women.